Kuuuube/Hover_Distance_Limiter/README.md

 **Use ReportID Workaround:** Uses `ReportID` to filter input instead of `HoverDistance`.
 Many tablets do not send `HoverDistance` but will send general pen detection strength readings which can be used to limit hover distance.

+**Use Near Proximity Cutoff:** Uses `NearProximity` flag in Wacom tablet reports to filter out unstable far range of hover.

 **Use Pressure Range Cutoff:** Uses `Pressure` to filter input along with either `HoverDistance` or `ReportID`.

 **Minimum Pressure:** The minimum `Pressure` where input is sent.
 (Only used when **Use Pressure Range Cutoff** is enabled.)